 - **Declarative service providers** — describe bindings, aliases, tags, and bootables with simple class constants; drop to code only when you need it.

-- **Flexible lifetimes** — singletons, transients, pre-built instances, aliases, and "register only if missing" defaults that extensions can override.
+- **Flexible lifetimes** — singletons, transients, pre-built instances, aliases, "register only if missing" defaults that extensions can override, and conditional bindings that register only when a runtime check passes.

-- **Tagging** — group related services under a label and resolve them together, eagerly or lazily.
+- **Tagging** — group related services under a label and resolve them together, eagerly or lazily, keyed by a per-member attribute, and optionally constrained to a common contract.

 - **Lifecycle hooks** — observe (`resolving()`) or wrap (`decorate()`) services as they are built.